 Most residential leases and rental agreements in California require a security deposit.
 This is a dollar amount, usually one month's rent, that's intended to cover damage to the premises beyond normal wear and tear, and to cushion the financial blow if a tenant skips out early on the lease without paying.
 Here's a summary of California landlord-tenant laws that cover the use and return of security deposits.

 Yes.
 Under California landlord-tenant laws, a landlord may charge a renter the equivalent of two months' rent for the security deposit if the residence is unfurnished, and three months' rent if the residence is furnished.
-As of January 1, 2020, if the tenant is an active duty service member, the security deposit can be only one month's rent for an unfurnished rental and two months' rent for a furnished rental.
+If the tenant is an active duty service member, the security deposit can be only one month's rent for an unfurnished rental and two months' rent for a furnished rental.
 California landlords can also add an extra one-half month's rent if the tenant has a waterbed.
 Landlords may not charge nonrefundable fees in California.

 To learn more about steps that renters can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.